 Net loss per common share is computed by dividing net loss by the weighted average number of common shares outstanding for the period.
-Shares of common stock subject to possible redemption at March 31, 2018 and 2017 have been excluded from the calculation of basic loss per share since such shares, if redeemed, only participate in their pro rata share of the trust account earnings.
+Shares of common stock subject to possible redemption at June 30, 2018 and 2017 have been excluded from the calculation of basic loss per share since such shares, if redeemed, only participate in their pro rata share of the trust account earnings.
 We have not considered the effect of warrants to purchase 8,960,000 shares of common stock in the calculation of diluted loss per share, since the exercise of the warrants is contingent upon the occurrence of future events.
-As a result, diluted loss per common share is the same as basic loss per common share for the periods presented.
+Diluted net income per share for the six months ended June 30, 2017 includes the effect of 21,321,280 shares of common stock.